aakash0898/Zomato-landing-page/README.md

-#This is my zomato landing page clone
+# This is my zomato landing page clone

+## Done with first commit.

-## Set Up created here for our application we building
+## Set Up created here for our application